MMcClure11/sightings-client/NOTES.md

   - [X] sightings
   - [] and user
 - [X] toggle modal closed on submit and reset form state
+- [] refactor controlled form local state to redux store state

 # Sightings:
-  - [] choose Identified or Non-identified
+  - [] choose Identified or Non-identified (or both?)
 	- [] filter by category
   - [] search by name or location or username
   - [] sort by date_seen, alphabetically